teves-castro/ts-do/README.md

 So, this is an experiment on what can be accomplished without that compiler support.
 Meaning that if/when this is supported nativelly by the language itself, certainly with different syntax, this will become obsolete.

 Also I make no commitment to evolve the library beyond my own needs, so bear these warnings in mind when using the library.
-And of course I appreciate any comments and sujestions on how to improve or on how I completely blundered something.
+And of course I appreciate any comments and suggestions on how to improve or on how I completely blundered something.